RakshaR14/Data_Science_Raksha/project1.md

-#project1
+# Project 1

 ![](Rplot06.png)

-This is second part of Project 1.
+These are my plots for the second part of Project 1.